Wood pellet grills provide your backyard with the same benefits this technology offers a home when incorporated into a stove.

 6. Some pellet grills let you do cold smoking.

 You can mix-and-match features on Camp Chef or Traeger pellet grills to find the perfect solution to use in your backyard.
-These benefits are only the beginning of what to expect on your journey.
 When you start grilling with this technology, you’ll find many more tempting paths to wander!

 Give Yourself Lots of Space

 Smoking foods with your pellet grill can quickly overwhelm your patio or deck.
-You also need a product with enough space to handle all of your meals.
 Although not everyone needs 800 square inches to use when grilling, the entry-level models for Camp Chef and Traeger provide a little over 200 square inches – and that might not be enough.
-It helps to think about your ambitions in this area and to select your preferred grill accordingly.

 Take advantage of the sear box.